ITEC Levels 3, 4 & 5 in Sports Massage Therapy

 - Theory sessions: Course books, folders for handouts, paper, pens, pencils and colouring pencils, highlighters

 For the practical exams you will also need a set of white towels and a basic First Aid Box.
-It is also advisable to have an up-to-date First Aid certificate for the exams.

 The exam fee is included in the course cost.
 This fee is non-refundable and the exams must be taken on the date set by the institute.
 As an accredited course you will be required to produce a portfolio of evidence, which may incur charges for printing, photocopying and stationery not included in the course fees.